History of Briarcliff Manor: Early history

 Part of Briarcliff Manor from Pine Hill c.
 1900; Briarcliff Congregational Church (foreground) and Dysart House (background) (Note: Dysart House was home to Arthur Ware (architect and brother to Franklin B. Ware) and his family.
 It was built in 1897 by Walter Law as a guest house after Dysart House in Scotland, and remains a private residence today.)

 In 1680, Frederick Philipse purchased the Ossining area from Indian sachem Ghoharius with the consent of his brother Weskora.
 Weskora became the name of the Hudson River hamlet which was renamed Scarborough in 1864.
-On August 4, 1685, Philipse purchased about 156000 acre from the Sint Sincks, Philipsburg Manor, extending from Spuyten Duyvil Creek along the Hudson River to the Croton River.
+On August 4, 1685, Philipse purchased about 156000 acre from the Sint Sincks, extending from Spuyten Duyvil Creek along the Hudson River to the Croton River, adding it to his Philipsburg Manor.
 In 1765, the Wappingers unsuccessfully attempted to sue the Philipse family for control of the land; their claim died out after around fifty tribespeople, organized into the Stockbridge Militia under Abraham Nimham and his father Daniel Nimham, were killed by British forces in the Battle of Kingsbridge during the American Revolutionary War.
 The Philipses also lost their claim to the land because of the war; the family, which was Loyalist, had its property confiscated by the New York State Commission on Forfeiture in 1779 and it was sold in 1784–85.
 The area remained largely unsettled until after the Revolution; in 1693, fewer than twenty families lived in the 50000 acre area of Westchester including what is now Briarcliff Manor.
 It became known as Whitson's Corners for brothers John H., Richard and Reuben Whitson, who owned adjoining farms totaling 400 acre in the area.
 In 1865, a one-room schoolhouse was built on land donated by John Whitson.
 The building (Whitson's Schoolhouse, District No. 6) became the first schoolhouse and church in the area and George A. Todd, Jr. was the first teacher and superintendent of the school.
 In 1880 the Whitson's Corners station was added to the New York City & Northern Railroad train schedule, and the first train arrived on December 13.
 A post office was established a year later; it was renamed the Briarcliff Manor Post Office in 1897.